Bacon Price Analysis - December 2025

 Regulatory Impact

-California's Proposition 12, which went into effect in 2022 and mandates minimum living requirements for farm animals, also increased pork, and thus bacon, prices.
-This regulation continues to create structural cost increases across the industry.
+California's Proposition 12, which went into effect in 2022 and mandates minimum living requirements for farm animals, also increased pork, and thus bacon, prices, contributing to higher costs in certain markets.

 Market Outlook